 How to delete files recursively with the cmd command prompt in Windows?

-How to delete files with cmd, from a folder and all its subfolders.
+Tutorial on how to delete files recursively with cmd, i.e. from a folder and all its subfolders.
 Use the del batch command line and the recursive option.
 The Windows delete command provides this useful option automate the deletion process.
 For example, if you have a huge amount to delete but need to keep the folder and subfolder’s structure.